Azure/autorest.typescript/packages/typespec-test/test/batch_modular/generated/typespec-ts/README.md

 ### Install the `@azure-rest/batch` package

-Install the Azure Batch REST client library for JavaScript with `npm`:
+Install the Azure Batch client library for JavaScript with `npm`:

 ```bash
 npm install @azure-rest/batch